 The treatment largely depends on what caused the hyper to begin with.

-If they happen on a regular basis, it is crucial that you contact the professional diabetes healthcare team.
+If they happen regularly, you must contact the professional diabetes healthcare team.

 There may need to be changes involving our lifestyle and medication.
 Furthermore, if our hyper lasts for a short while, no treatment will be necessary.

-However, if it lasts for a longer period than this is what we need to do:
+However, if it lasts for a longer period then this is what we need to do:

-Make sure to keep a constant check on the diabetes situation and try to make the right life choices in order to avoid both any hypos or hypers.
+Make sure to keep a constant check on the diabetes situation and try to make the right life choices to avoid both hypos and hypers.

 And remember, sometimes they can occur for no explainable reason at all, which doesn’t mean we should stop taking care of our health.